david100gom/pang-sdk-java/README.md

 ```

 ### Properties(pang.properties)
-Prever SDK uses **pang.properties** in classpath.
+Pang Data SDK uses **pang.properties** in classpath.
 This file contains username and user key to authenticate Pangdata.com.

 You can declare your own properties in that file.
 ```bash